Can You Use a Plunge Router as a Drill Press? Detailed Explained

 What You Will Need

-• A sturdy worktable or platform to support your workpiece
+• Clamps to secure your workpiece

 What are the Differences Between a Drill Press and a Router?